Yaqub Sanu: On language

 In the language of his plays, Sanu has been observed to disregard Arabic grammatical rules and take "great liberty in deviating from the conventional writing norms."
 He also inserts many terms from French and Italian, and makes use of different Arabic dialects and accents for non-Arab characters.
 Responding to an article critical of this idiosyncratic use of language published by the editor of an Italian journal in Alexandria, Sanu presented his views on language in his play Mūliyīr Miṣr wa-Mā Yuqāsīh:Istephan: This man the [Italian editor] is mad; no one will pay attention to what he says.
 We will succeed, while he will fail to achieve his goal.

 Mitri: In two words we can answer him, gag his mouth, and make him run to hide in his mother's lap.
 A comedy contains what takes place and what originates among people.

 Istephan: Well done, Mitri!
 Your words are like diamonds.

 Mitri: I wonder if, in their communication, people use grammatical or conventional language.

 Istephan: Never in their lives do authorities and learned men communicate with each other in grammatical language.Unlike his contemporaries such as Adib Ishaq, Sanu did not write for the educated elite, but rather for the general public, using a simple yet effective language accessible to the masses.

 On politics

-From the early 1870's, he was critical of Isma'il Pasha and lambasted him and his son Tewfik Pasha in his dramas and satirical political cartoons.
+From the early 1870s, he was critical of Isma'il Pasha and lambasted him and his son Tewfik Pasha in his dramas and satirical political cartoons.
 Sanu saw the Khedive's policies as tyrannical and irrational, especially his crippling taxes on the fallaḥīn (peasants).
 He referred to Ismail with sarcastic nicknames such as Shaykh al-Ḥāra (شيخ الحارة 'Chief of the Neighborhood') and his son Tewfik as Tewkif (توقيف 'impediment') or al-Wād al-Ahbal (الواد الأهبل 'the idiot boy').
 After Sanu was exiled, his critique became more brazen.

+He was committed to the anti-colonial slogan "Egypt for the Egyptians," which he appears to have coined.